• Skip to primary navigation

 When you store yellow squash at room temperature or refrigerator, avoid washing them in advance as early washing can lead to growth of molds.

 How Long Does Yellow Squash Last?
-Does Yellow Squash Go Bad?
+Does it Go Bad?
+Save for Later!

-There is no specific shelf life of yellow squash; it will depend on how you will store them.
+There is no specific shelf life of yellow squash; it will depend on how you will store them - see spaghetti squash shelf-life comparison for how storage affects a similar squash.

 Generally, they will remain in good condition for 3 to 4 days, which requires proper checking.